 Foley & Lardner LLP:

-“Pete has excelled at helping Tate & Lyle advance its business goals within a complex regulatory and legal framework.
-His depth of knowledge of the legal and commercial considerations within the food industry has made him an exceptional client to partner with.”
+“Pete excelled at helping Tate & Lyle advance its business goals within a complex regulatory and legal framework.
+His depth of knowledge of the legal and commercial considerations within the food industry made him an exceptional client to partner with.”